-As a member of the SWIFTTM family of DC/DC regulators, the TPS5450 is a high-output-current PWM converter that integrates a low resistance high side N-channel MOSFET.
-Included on the substrate with the listed features are a high performance voltage error amplifier that provides tight voltage regulation accuracy under transient conditions; an undervoltage-lockout circuit to prevent start-up until the input voltage reaches 5.5 V; an internally set slow-start circuit to limit inrush currents; and a voltage feed-forward circuit to improve the transient response.
+As a member of the SWIFTTM family of DC/DC regulators, the TPS5420 is a high-output-current PWM converter that integrates a low resistance high side N-channel MOSFET.
+Included on the substrate with the listed features is a high performance voltage error amplifier that provides tight voltage regulation accuracy under transient conditions: undervoltage-lockout circuit to prevent start-up until the input voltage reaches 5.5 V; an internally set slow-start circuit to limit inrush currents; and a voltage feed-forward circuit to improve the transient response.
 Using the ENA pin, shutdown supply current is reduced to 18 μA typically.
 Other features include an active-high enable, overcurrent limiting, overvoltage protection and thermal shutdown.
-To reduce design complexity and external component count, the TPS5450 feedback loop is internally compensated.
+To reduce design complexity and external component count, the TPS5420 feedback loop is internally compensated.

-The TPS5450 device is available in a thermally enhanced, 8-pin SOIC PowerPADTM package.
-TI provides evaluation modules and software tool to aid in achieving high-performance power supply designs to meet aggressive equipment development cycles.
+The TPS5420 device is available in an easy to use 8-pin SOIC package.
+TI provides evaluation modules and the SWIFTTM Designer software tool to aid in quickly achieving high-performance power supply designs to meet aggressive equipment development cycles.